Acellera/acegen-open/tutorials/understanding_the_token_environment.md

 ---

-## How to interact with the SMILES environment?
+## How to interact with the token environment?

-To start exploring how to use the SMILES environment, we can create an initial observation
+To start exploring how to use the token environment, we can create an initial observation

 ```python
 initial_td = env.reset()